eshasharma/x9115222/hw/code/10/README.md

 hypervolume values .

 ###Conclusions
+We can hence conclude that GA optimizes DE to a significant extent for DTLZ3 and DTLZ5 with 4,6,8 objectives and DTLZ7 for 8 objectives.
+Tuning with DE worsens optimzation achieved through DE for DTLZ1 and DTLZ7 for 2 objectives.

 ###Threats to Validity
-1. We ran the code only for 20 iterations .
-Running the code for a larger number of iterations may produce better statitics.
+1. We ran the code only for the given default values for DE.
+We could run the code for different sets of default values and try to decide which set of default paramters works the best.
-2. We used the Hypervolume between generations to compute the graph .
-We could have used multiple other tools to calcuate the efficiency as well .
-3. We checked only for DTLZ .
-This could have been checked for multiple models .
+2. We use Hypervolume function to measure performance.
+There are multiple other tools which could be used.
+The given results might be skewed because of the use of Hypervolume.
+3. The range of values for generating candidate solutions for GA's default settings were very narrow.
+4. The code was run for a very limited number of iterations of both GA and DE because of time constraints.

 ###Future Work
-1. The code could be run for more number of iterations.
+1. The code could be run for more number of iterations for DE and for GA.
-2. We could use hypervolume etc to generate more than 20 graphs and affirm the results across these graphs .
-3. We could use functions other than hypervolume etc to compare efficiency.
-4. We could vary the early termination conditions .
-5. We could use GA to tune models other than DTLZ and check performance on those .
+2. Instead of just using hypervolume , we could also use spread or the loss and compute multiple graphs.
+Instead on measuring performance based on just hypervolume , we could base it on all three of the parameters and then conclude results.
+3. The range of values to generate candidate solutions can be made more wide.

 ###References:-